tokensmugglerKS/Token-Smugglers-Red-Team-Toolbox/README.md

 # **Token Smuggler’s Prompt Underground**
 Welcome to my personal vault.
-This is a growing archive of jailbreaks, tools, research, and relevant background information from my years of red teaming.
+This is a growing archive of jailbreaks, tools, techniques, research, and relevant background information from my years of red teaming.

 This database is still in its infancy.
 I’ll be slowly building it as I break through my knowledge base, test what still works, and decide what deserves to be included.
 It’s gonna take time — but I’ll keep adding, refining, and growing it.